 Here is Miguel at the entrance sign to town about 150 meters after the fountain at about 6.75 kilometers into your day on the Camino Sanabrés from A Laza to Vilar de Barrio.

 The Way is up and to the left, essentially missing town.
 Tamicelas is on a hillside, where you will begin the climb up and onto a ridge top on the way to the next town of Alberguería.
-It is 5.25 kilometer uphill walk to Alberguería!
+It is a 5.25 kilometer uphill walk to Alberguería!

 While you never really walk through Tamicelas, you do catch glimpses of it, down the hill to your right, like in the photo below.
 The waymark, once again directs you to the left and sharply uphill, yet we could get a peak at the open horreo (granary) below, with hanging sheaves of corn.
 How lovely a glimpse into the town life.
 There are no services in Tamicelas.